hongyuchen1030/accurate-operator-reproducibility/README.md

 This repository contains procedures to reproduce the experiments presented in the paper
-**SIAM Journal on Scientific Computing: Accurate Intersection Point Calculation** by Hongyu Chen, Paul A. Ullrich, and Julian Panetta.
+**SIAM Journal on Scientific Computing: Fast and Accurate Intersections on a Sphere** by Hongyu Chen, Paul A. Ullrich, and Julian Panetta.

 # Accuracy Experiments